 - Shark: a karate chop hand on your chest or head like a shark fin.

 Rule #9: Do not leave your group.
-If you get stuck in a rip tide do not paddle against it.
+If you get stuck in a RIP current do not paddle against it.
 Let it carry you out a bit and paddle parallel to it until you are in line with where you need to be.

 If you encounter waves or wake from boats drop to the kneeling position and face either your nose or back of the board towards the waves.
 Try not to let the waves hit your board parallel, otherwise they might knock you off.

 Rule #10: Do not bother sea life.
 This is illegal and the crime is called “molestation.”
 Feeding manatees or giving them fresh water is illegal because it domesticates them and encourages them to come up to boats, which can kill them.
 If you encounter a shark do not panic.
 They are very intelligent and do not eat humans.
 Shark bites are always accidental.
 Even if they were starving they would probably not eat us since we do not taste very good to them.
 If a shark comes close to your board it is probably just exploring.
-Feel free to ignore it or if you have a poker you can poke it on the head.
+Feel free to ignore it.

 Please remember that Stand-up-paddleboarding (SUP) is an actual sport similar to surfing.
 It requires physical strength, stamina, and endurance as well as proper nutrition and hydration.
 Many participants compare it to skiing or snowboarding and can be just as challenging, so be prepared, but also have fun!
 You will most likely be paddling in clam waters in the intracoastal and will have the opportunity to encounter beautiful marinelife!